johncartago/Project/README.md

 Our solution consists of a multi-page Streamlit application designed to educate users and help them evaluate water safety using public pH data.
 The tool is structured around three key components:

 ### 🏠 Main Page
 Introduces the Water Quality Advisory Tool, its purpose, and how users can benefit from it.
-This page sets the context for the application, explaining how understanding water quality — particularly pH — can impact public health.
+This page sets the context for the application, explaining how understanding water quality can impact public health.

 ### 🧪 pH Tool
 This is the core feature of the app.
 Users input a pH value from Santa Clara Valley Water reports, and the tool uses OpenAI’s GPT-3.5 model to evaluate the value against EPA drinking water standards.
 It generates a safety assessment and explains the implications in simple language.